tparchman/lab/ponderosa_general.md

     $ sudo pkill -u faske

+## Setting up global protect VPN for off campus ssh access

+This is a new requirement as of December of 2022.
+Before ssh connection to ponderosa, VPN through global protect needs to be activated.

+### Globalprotect VPN client needs to installed

+download for mac or win at https://border.unr.edu/global-protect/getsoftwarepage.esp

+### Using Globalprotect

+Go to connect portal:

+    vpn.unr.edu

+Enter Netid, then password.
+Multifactor authentication (MFA) will then occur via text or email.
+Once you are connected, you can leave it on, and `ssh` at will.

 ## Setting up ssh so that you dont have to use a password

 When you `ssh` to a remote server, e.g., ssh tparchman@pronghorn.rc.unr.edu, you are prompted for a password.
 Because you are doing this many times a day, this is annoying.
 It is also not necessary.
 By carefully creating, `id_rsa` and `id_rsa.pub` in `.ssh`, and then appending your `id_rsa.pub` key to the `authorized_keys` file in `.ssh` on the remote server, you set up these keys so that the server recognizes login attempts from your local computer. id_rsa contains an id that identifies your machine. `id_rsa.pub` contains the public id to be recognized for remote servers.